Khem Singh Bedi: Life

 Bedi was a Sanatan Sikh (lit.
 "Traditional Sikh"), who maintained that "there were no essential differences between Sikhs and Hindus".
-Instead of treating the scripture as the only guru, Sanatan Sikh campaigned for acceptability of living gurus to guide those Sikhs who seek one which resulted in Khem Singh Bedi considering himself the Guru.
+Instead of treating the Guru Granth Sahib as the only guru, Bedi campaigned for acceptability of human gurus to guide Sikhs, which resulted in Khem Singh Bedi considering himself the Guru.
 The main text of the Sanatan Sikh was Dasam Granth created in 19th century.
-The dispute intensified and by the early decades of the 20th century, the influence of panth was given to Tat Khalsa ("pure, true Khalsa") resulting in the decline of Sanatan Sikhs.
+The dispute intensified and by the early decades of the 20th century, the influence of the panth was given to the Tat Khalsa ("pure, true Khalsa") resulting in the decline of Sanatan Sikhs.

+Khem Singh Bedi held a grudge against the irreconcilable pioneers of the Singh Sabha movement, one reason for this is because they removed his gaddi (high-seat) from within the Golden Temple in Amritsar, which Bedi perceived as an insult.

 He was appointed a magistrate in 1877 and made a Companion of the Indian Empire in 1879.
 On the occasion of his daughter's marriage in 1893, he donated Rs 3,00,000 for religious and charitable purposes.
 He was nominated to the Imperial Legislative Council in 1893 and became a Knight Commander of the Indian Empire in 1898.
 Throughout his life he added to the land he inherited to become a substantial landholder in the Punjab.
 Towards the end of his life, his land possessions in the Montgomery District alone amounted to 28,272 acres.
 He died in Montgomery on 10 April 1905.

+Haveli

+A haveli (traditional Indic house) was constructed by Khem Singh Bedi in Kallar Syedan (located in present-day Rawalpindi district, Pakistan).
+It contains many frescoes depicting various religious and secular themes.

+Lineage

+The direct lineage going down to Khem Singh Bedi from Guru Nanak is as follows: